KBTstandard/ERCs/ERCS/erc-x.md

 ## Security Considerations

+## Security Considerations

 PermaLink-ABTs are linked to another non-fungible token.
-If an individual loses access to this token, what we call the binding token, they also lose access to all PermaLink-ABTs that have been bound to it.
-This is why we strongly recommend utilizing a standard such ERC-6809, a Non-Fungible Key Bound Token, because this token standard provides on-chain 2FA.
-This would secure all of the PermaLink-ABTs bound to the ERC-6809, and also allow a way to retrieve all of the tokens in case access to the wallet is lost or you’ve connected to a malicious site.
-In essence, as all of ERC-6809s security functionality carry of to all of the PermaLink-ABTs bound to it.
+If an individual loses access to this token—what we call the **binding token**—they also lose access to all PermaLink-ABTs that have been bound to it.
+This introduces a critical security consideration: the entire value of bound assets depends on the integrity and availability of the binding token.

+To mitigate this risk, we strongly recommend the use of standards like [ERC-6809](https://eips.ethereum.org/EIPS/eip-6809), a **Non-Fungible Key Bound Token**, which introduces on-chain two-factor authentication (2FA).
+ERC-6809 allows a user to bind sensitive tokens (like PermaLink-ABTs) to a secured identity layer, complete with recovery mechanisms.
+In the event that a user loses access to their original wallet or interacts with a malicious contract, ERC-6809 provides a safeFallback to re-establish control.

+In essence, all of the security guarantees of ERC-6809 extend to any PermaLink-ABTs bound to it.
+This layered security model not only protects against loss but also ensures recoverability and long-term viability for high-value bound assets.
+It is strongly encouraged that developers implementing PermaLink-ABTs integrate this or similar standards to provide a robust security foundation for users.

 Needs discussion.